kibade/samba-ad-dc/Create-AD-DC-Samba4.md

 ```
     samba-tool dns zonecreate localhost ${REV_DNS_ZONE} -UAdministrator
 ```
+Expect to see `Zone ... .in-addr.arpa created successfully`.
+Otherwise, troubleshooting is necessary before continuing.

 ---
 ### Add a PTR record for the DC to the reverse lookup zone